Higher-dimensional Euclidean and non-Euclidean structures in planar circuit quantum electrodynamics

-In order for the photon hopping amplitude to be homogeneous, the capacitance between any two resonators \( (i, j) \) in the network must be the same.
-To show that it is possible to construct these devices, we simulated the capacitance between the cavities in Fig. \ref{fig.circuit} using the Ansys Q3D Extractor software.
-It takes the CAD file of our circuit and solves Maxwell's equations to obtain the field and charge distributions.
-We obtained for \emph{any two legs} a capacitance of \(0.37399\pm0.00001\)fF and \( 0.27110\pm0.00003\)fF for the \(4\)-leg and \(5\)-leg elements, respectively.
-These results indicate that, with the proposed geometry for the \(q\)-leg capacitor, it is possible to obtain a uniform photon hopping in the circuit.
+{To ensure homogeneous photon hopping amplitudes, the capacitance between any two resonators \( (i, j) \) within the network must be the same.
+To demonstrate the viability of constructing such devices, we simulated the capacitance between the cavities depicted in Figure \ref{fig.circuit} using the Ansys Q3D Extractor software.
+This process involved utilizing the CAD file of our circuit to solve Maxwell's equations, thereby determining the field and charge distributions.
+Employing standard parameters used in cQED devices, we conducted electrostatic simulations of the $q$-leg geometry based on the layout illustrated in Figure \ref{fig.circuit}.
+These simulations were performed for devices on a 500 $\mu$m silicon substrate with a relative permittivity of 11.45, and the superconducting thin film was modeled as a 100 nm thick perfect electric conductor.
+The resulting capacitance between any two legs was determined to be \(0.37399\pm0.00001\) fF and \(0.27110\pm0.00003\) fF for the \(4\)-leg and \(5\)-leg configurations, respectively.
+These results suggest that the proposed geometry for the \(q\)-leg capacitor can achieve uniform photon hopping within the circuit.}